 The program provides an intentional focus on the development of interrelationships of neuroscience across the liberal arts and collaborates specifically with biology, chemistry, computer science, speech-language pathology, business, mathematics, medicine and allied disciplines, philosophy, physics, and psychology.

-Students work one on one with professors from a multitude of backgrounds and various fields of study within the sciences.
-Hands-on training and small class sizes provide variety and knowledge to differentiate skill sets that will be applied in the work place.
+Students from a diverse group of majors, including Biology and Communication Sciences and Disorders (CSDS), work one on one with professors from a multitude of backgrounds and various fields of study within the sciences.
+Hands-on training and small class sizes provide variety and knowledge to differentiate skill sets that will be applied in the workplace.

 · Artificial intelligence specialist